 ADVENTURE CHALLENGE ACTIVITIES

-Rocky River Ranch’s 40-foot climbing tower, zipline, 25-foot natural rappelling cliff and giant swing (aka The Screamer) allow campers to experience both the challenge and success of high ropes elements.
+Rocky River Ranch’s challenge elements include a 40-foot climbing tower, 25-foot natural rappelling cliff, and giant swing (aka The Screamer).
+These activities allow campers to experience both the challenge and success of high ropes courses.

 The perfect summer is waiting for your daughter aged 5 to 14 at Rocky River— filled to the brim with new friendships, challenging activities and, most importantly, lots of fun!
 Check out our day camp and resident camp options.

 In the hot summer months, we’re an all-girls camp, but the rest of the year, we offer year ‘round fun at our Great Escapes for women and Mother-Daughter weekends!

 Rocky River Ranch is the perfect solution for your special event!
 We host family reunions, church retreats, teacher work days, company picnics, Girl Scout groups, and more with lodging for up to 135 guests.

 I will forever remember Rocky River Ranch as the greatest place on earth!
 To this day I still remember the nine summers that I spent at Rocky River Ranch.
 I hope to have my children experience camp as I did so many years ago.